Thursday, November 10, 2016

 University of Strathclyde

 The Counselling Unit at the University of Strathclyde is pleased again to offer further training in Emotion-Focused Therapy (EFT) for counsellors and psychotherapists (Diploma level or above) who have completed Level One training in EFT and have had previous empathy training (see below).
-This series follows a schedule of three two-day Friday-Saturday sessions spread over the 2016-17 academic year, beginning in November, to allow participants to begin to implement EFT in their client work in the course of the training.
+This six–day series follows a schedule of three two-day Friday-Saturday sessions spread over early 2017 to allow participants to begin to implement EFT in their client work in the course of the training; it covers a broader range of topics than 4-day EFT level 2 trainings allow.
 The format will be a mixture of brief lectures, videos or demonstrations, experiential practice exercises in small groups, and discussion.

 The specific topics to be covered will feature material not covered in the Level 1 course, including